-Doctrinal purity was of vital importance in those early days of Christendom and continues to remain of great consequence today.
-Strange teachings, a variety of myths, endless references to genealogies as well as legalistic tendencies, humanistic philosophies and other unscriptural trends started to give rise to mere speculations and false imagination, which caused believers to begin to drift into a whole host of unbiblical teachings and weird doctrines.
+Doctrinal purity was of vital importance in those early days of Christendom, and remains of great consequence today.
+Strange teachings, a variety of myths, endless references to genealogies as well as legalistic tendencies, humanistic philosophies, and other unscriptural trends, started to give rise to mere speculations and false imagination, which caused believers to begin to drift into a whole host of unbiblical teachings and weird doctrines.

-These people regarded themselves as legitimate teachers of the Law, even though they did not understand either their own words nor did they grasp the things about which they make such confident assertions!!
-Instead of using the Law as God intended, these men manipulated the very word of the Lord for their own purposes.
+These people regarded themselves as legitimate teachers of the Law, even though they did not understand either their own words nor did they grasp the things about which they made such confident assertions.
+Instead of using the Law as God intended, these men manipulated the very Word of the Lord for their own purposes.

-The Law is perfect and when used lawfully, and as God intended, it is good.
-When it is used to show an unsaved man or woman that they are sinners, in need of God’s forgiveness it fulfills its purpose, but when it is manipulated by false teachers to cause believers, who have already been justified by grace through faith in Christ, to turn aside to vain discourses, useless discussions, frivolous arguments and ungodly philosophies – it is very dangerous and very wrong.
+The Law is perfect, and when used lawfully and as God intended, it is good.
+When it is used to show an unsaved man or woman that they are sinners in need of God’s forgiveness, it fulfils its purpose, but when it is manipulated by false teachers to cause believers who have already been justified by grace through faith in Christ, to turn aside to vain discourses, useless discussions, frivolous arguments, and ungodly philosophies – it is very dangerous and very wrong.

 The Law was... and always has been intended for unsaved, rebellious, lawless people.
-The Law was given to the ungodly, the sinner, the unholy man and the profane person.
-The Law was designed for those who kill their fathers or dishonour their mothers.
-It was intended for murderers and immoral men and woman.
-It was given for homosexuals and kidnappers, for liars and perjurers, and for whatever else is contrary to sound teaching.
+The Law was given to the ungodly, the sinner, the unholy man, and the profane person.
+The Law was designed for: "Those who are lawless and rebellious, for the ungodly and sinners, for the unholy and worldly, for those who kill their fathers or mothers, for murderers, for the sexually immoral, homosexuals, slave traders, liars, perjurers, and whatever else is contrary to sound teaching."

-Heavenly Father, it is a sad state of affairs to realise that moral relativity has replaced the Word of truth in our modern culture.
-Forgive us Lord, for allowing the philosophies of fallen man to have so quickly infiltrated society in general and the church in particular.
-Forgive us for allowing so much humanistic reasoning and unbiblical trends to enter Christendom.
-Be merciful, we pray, and bring us back to the objective truth of Your Word.
-This we ask in Jesus name, AMEN.
+Heavenly Father, it is a sad state of affairs to realise that moral relativity has replaced the Word of truth in modern culture.
+Forgive us, Lord, for allowing the philosophies of fallen man to have so quickly infiltrated society in general and the Church in particular.
+Forgive us for allowing so much humanistic reasoning and unbiblical trends to enter our churches, schools, and governments.
+Be merciful, I pray, and bring us back to the objective truth of Your Word.
+This I ask in Jesus' name, AMEN.